superDross/dotfiles/notes/personal/achievements.md

 https://gitlab.yougov.net/sst/ivwbot/-/merge_requests/113

 Not a trivial task, took a lot of work and testing to ensure it was good prior to deploying to production.

+## 1st July

+- GRYP-8406 separated nr streamer into a new project

+- GRYP-8348 refactored some of the logic along with fulfilling the tickets AC (I WANT TO HAVE MULTIPLE CASES OF THIS PRESENT OVER THE YEAR)